KISDinteractive/fundamentals22w/sessions/Session3_Advanced_Code/README.md

 ### Nested Loops

-Lastly, we looked at the concept of nested loops.
-How could we generate something like this (called a "matrix" of circles)?
+Finally, we looked at the concept of nested loops.
+How could we create something like this (called a "matrix" of circles)?

 **Target:**